 - A TOEFL score of at least 550 (paper exam) is required for admission.

-- Or: Students may take the TOEFL PBT (at least 550 score) until it is discontinued in their area and submit the scores for two years after the test date.
+- Or: Students may take the TOEFL PBT (at least 550 scores) until it is discontinued in their area and submit the scores for two years after the test date.

 - Or: Niagara University will also accept Internet-based TOEFL (at least 79-80 score) or the International English Language Testing System, or IELTS (at least 6.0 band).

 - Or: The University will waive this requirement for applicants working with an accredited language program affiliated with Niagara University.
 Embassy English is our affiliated program.

-- If you attend high school where courses are taught in English, an SAT may be submitted in place of the TOEFL or IELTS.
+- If you attend a high school where courses are taught in English, an SAT may be submitted in place of the TOEFL or IELTS.